What is GDPR and how can CRM help?

 Obtaining Proper Consent

-GDPR mandates that you must have a “lawful basis” to process personal data.
-Lawful basis covers a lot of areas.
+GDPR mandates you have a “lawful basis” to process personal data.
+A lawful basis covers a lot of areas.
 For marketing personnel, the main objective is to obtain proper consent from their target markets before collecting and using their data.

-If your CRM system helps you collect data on contacts as well as organize/analyze it, it needs to be able to create GDPR compliant opt-in forms.
-When someone creates an account with your business or offers up information in exchange for an “Action” (i.e. demo, free trial, collateral, etc.), they need to be able to actively check a box confirming their consent that you use their data.
+If your CRM system helps you collect data on contacts as well as organize/analyze them, it needs to be able to create GDPR-compliant opt-in forms.
+When someone creates an account with your business or offers up information in exchange for an “Action” (i.e., demo, free trial, collateral, etc.), they must be able to actively check a box confirming their consent that you use their data.
 It should also explain clearly why you need the data and what you plan to use it for.

 In addition, for many businesses, email isn’t the only marketing channel you’ll manage with your CRM.
-Contacts should be able to opt in or out of different forms of communication (email, phone, SMS, etc.) as well as specific marketing messages.
+Contacts should be able to opt in or out of different forms of communication (email, phone, SMS, etc.) and specific marketing messages.

 Data Management Features

-To gain GDPR compliance, you’ll likely need to make a lot of changes to your contact database.
+To gain GDPR compliance, you’ll likely need to make any changes to your contact database.
 A CRM with the right data management features can help you save a lot of time in this process.

-After evaluating what personal data you have, you need to make changes to record where the data came from, your legal basis for having it, and what it will be used for.
+After evaluating your personal data, you need to make changes to record where the data came from, your legal basis for having it, and what it will be used for.
 Instead of making these changes by hand with individual contact cards, you should be able to create rules to bulk update your records.